-Applications are first checked by the Irish Research Council for eligibility.
 All applications will be assessed solely on the basis of the material provided at the time of submission.
+Applicants should not include any additional links to online research profiles or supplementary information.
+Any such additional material will render the application ineligible in line with section 8 above.
 Award holders will be selected following a transparent, merit-based, impartial and equitable selection procedure, based on international peer review.
 There are separate funding streams for STEM and AHSS.
 Each stream is assessed independently on a competitive basis.
 Profile information containing the name, date of birth and gender of applicants is not provided to reviewers during the assessment process.

-Eligible applications will be sent for remote evaluation to an outer international assessment board (IAB).
+Applications will be sent for remote evaluation to an outer international assessment board (IAB).
 Each application is assessed by at least two remote independent, international reviewers.
 Each assessor submits their evaluation, and the applications are ranked in order of merit.
 The top ranked applications are then referred to an inner IAB where they are assessed by two further independent, international reviewers before being discussed at an inner IAB panel meeting relevant to the particular funding stream.
 The primary responsibility of the inner IAB is to determine a quantitative ranking of the applications presented to it, arrive at an overall judgement of standard and make final recommendations to the Irish Research Council.
 The Irish Research Council will then fund down the ranked list presented to it by the inner IABs until funding is exhausted.
 The Irish Research Council's decision on whether to make an award under either programme is final.

-While outer IAB members may be more familiar with your specific research field, the inner IAB will be made up of representatives with significant overarching experience who will have a more general understanding of your field.
-Thus, it is important that you write your application so that both outer and inner IAB members can clearly understand the research proposed therein and form a fair evaluation and assessment of whether it is of a sufficient standard to recommend for funding.
+While outer IAB members may be more familiar with the specific research field of the proposed project, the inner IAB will be made up of representatives with significant overarching experience who will have a more general understanding of the field.
+Thus, it is important that the application is written so that both outer and inner IAB members can clearly understand the research proposed therein and form a fair evaluation and assessment of whether it is of a sufficient standard to recommend for funding.
 Applications are assessed under four headings: